dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/992 Extra_Questions.md

 Show that it is a simple extension.

 ### Question 3.16
-Tell me a condition on the galois group which is implied by irreducibility of the polynomial.
+Tell me a condition on the Galois group which is implied by irreducibility of the polynomial.
 What happens when the polynomial has a root in the base field?

 ### Question 3.17
 What is the discriminant of a polynomial?

 ### Question 3.18
-If we think of the galois group of a polynomial as contained in $S_n$, when is it contained in $A_n$?
+If we think of the Galois group of a polynomial as contained in $S_n$, when is it contained in $A_n$?

 ### Question 3.19
 Is Q(21/3) normal?
 What is its splitting field?
-What is its galois group?
+What is its Galois group?
 Draw the lattice of subfields.

 ### Question 3.20
-What's the galois group of $x^2 + 1$ over Q?
+What's the Galois group of $x^2 + 1$ over Q?
 What's the integral closure of
 Z in Q(i)?

 ### Question 3.21
-What's the galois group of $x^2 + 9$?
+What's the Galois group of $x^2 + 9$?

 ### Question 3.22
-What is the galois group of $x^2 - 2$?
+What is the Galois group of $x^2 - 2$?
 Why is $x^2 - 2$ irreducible?

 ### Question 3.23
-What is the galois group of Q(
+What is the Galois group of Q(

 ### Question 3.24
-What is the galois group of
+What is the Galois group of
 \todo[inline]{Missing} over Q?

 ### Question 3.25
-What are the galois groups of irreducible cubics?
+What are the Galois groups of irreducible cubics?
 \todo[inline]{Missing}

 ### Question 3.26
-If an irreducible cubic polynomial has galois group NOT contained in A3, does it necessarily have to be all of $S_3$?
+If an irreducible cubic polynomial has Galois group NOT contained in A3, does it necessarily have to be all of $S_3$?

 ### Question 3.27
-Compute the galois group of $x^3 - 2$ over the rationals.
+Compute the Galois group of $x^3 - 2$ over the rationals.

 ### Question 3.28
-How would you find the galois group of $x^3 + 2x + 1$?
+How would you find the Galois group of $x^3 + 2x + 1$?
 Adjoin a root to Q.
 Can you say something about the roots of $x^3 + 3x + 1$ in this extension?

 ### Question 3.29
-Compute the galois group of $x^3 + 6x + 3$.
+Compute the Galois group of $x^3 + 6x + 3$.

 ### Question 3.30
-Find the galois group of $x^4 - 2$ over Q.
+Find the Galois group of $x^4 - 2$ over Q.

 ### Question 3.31
-What's the galois group of $x^4 - 3$?
+What's the Galois group of $x^4 - 3$?

 ### Question 3.32
-What is the galois group of $x^4 - 2x^2 + 9$?
+What is the Galois group of $x^4 - 2x^2 + 9$?

 ### Question 3.33
-Calculate the galois group of $x^5 - 2$.
+Calculate the Galois group of $x^5 - 2$.

 ### Question 3.34.
-Discuss suﬃcient conditions on a polynomial of degree 5 to have galois group $S_5$ over Q and prove your statements.
+Discuss suﬃcient conditions on a polynomial of degree 5 to have Galois group $S_5$ over Q and prove your statements.

 ### Question 3.35
-Show that if f is an irreducible quintic with precisely two nonreal roots, then its galois group is $S_5$.
+Show that if f is an irreducible quintic with precisely two nonreal roots, then its Galois group is $S_5$.

 ### Question 3.36
 Suppose you have a degree 5 polynomial over a field.
-What are necessary and suﬃcient conditions for its galois group to be of order divisible by 3?
+What are necessary and suﬃcient conditions for its Galois group to be of order divisible by 3?
 Can you give an example of an irreducible polynomial in which this is not the case?

 ### Question 3.37
-What is the galois group of $x^7 - 1$ over the rationals?
+What is the Galois group of $x^7 - 1$ over the rationals?

 ### Question 3.38
-What is the galois group of the polynomial xn - 1 over Q?
+What is the Galois group of the polynomial xn - 1 over Q?

 ### Question 3.39
-Describe the galois theory of cyclotomic extensions.
+Describe the Galois theory of cyclotomic extensions.

 ### Question 3.40
 What is the maximal real field in a cyclotomic extension $\QQ(\zeta_n)/\QQ$?

 ### Question 3.41
-Compute the galois group of $p(x) = x^7 - 3$.
+Compute the Galois group of $p(x) = x^7 - 3$.

 ### Question 3.42
-What galois stuff can you say about $x^2n - 2$?
+What Galois stuff can you say about $x^2n - 2$?

 ### Question 3.43
 What are the cyclic extensions of (prime) order p?

 ### Question 3.44
-Can you give me a polynomial whose galois group is Z/3Z?
+Can you give me a polynomial whose Galois group is Z/3Z?

 ### Question 3.45
-Which groups of order 4 can be realised as a galois group over Q?
+Which groups of order 4 can be realised as a Galois group over Q?

 ### Question 3.46
-Give a polynomial with $S_3$ as its galois group.
+Give a polynomial with $S_3$ as its Galois group.

 ### Question 3.47
-Give an example of a cubic with galois group $S_3$.
+Give an example of a cubic with Galois group $S_3$.

 ### Question 3.48
-How do you construct a polynomial over Q whose galois group is $S_n$?
+How do you construct a polynomial over Q whose Galois group is $S_n$?
 Do it for n = 7 in particular.

 ### Question 3.49
-What's a galois group that's not $S_n$ or $A_n$?
+What's a Galois group that's not $S_n$ or $A_n$?

 ### Question 3.50
-Which finite groups are galois groups for some field extension?
+Which finite groups are Galois groups for some field extension?

 ### Question 3.51
-What galois group would you expect a cubic to have?
+What Galois group would you expect a cubic to have?

 ### Question 3.52
 Draw the subgroup lattice for $S_3$.